 Does the condition get worse as you age?

 Positive symptoms of schizophrenia mellow down later in life.
 Meanwhile, negative symptoms manifest more with age.
 Positive symptoms are delusions, hallucinations, and disorganized and incoherent speech.
 Negative symptoms include restricted emotions, catatonia, and flat affect.

 Without treatment, symptoms are likely to get worse as the patient gets older.

 Committing to any form of an effective treatment program for the mental health problem will be incredibly beneficial.
 Treatment can help both the individuals who have schizophrenia and their friends and loved ones.
 In several cases, people who suffer from this disorder can live regular lives, while others would have to undergo constant treatment and monitoring.
 Once the symptoms are under control, those who suffer from it must continue their therapy program and medication.
 Doing so will help maintain momentum in the right direction.

 In addition to therapy, psychosocial support from immediate friends and family can also help manage symptoms.
 With this, patients can learn proper social etiquette, create deep and meaningful bonds with themselves and others.
 It is also essential to avoid potential triggers that may lead to the relapse of symptoms.

-For those who have this mental disorder, they tend to depend highly on others.
-However, some programs and movements can help transition people with Schizophrenia to a certain degree of self-sufficiency.
+Those who have schizophrenia, tend to depend highly on others.
+However, some programs and movements can help transition people with a mental health condition to a certain degree of self-sufficiency.
 These skills are helpful concerning daily tasks, financial obligations, and relationship-building.

-Everyone involved must have a good heart and a firm grasp of optimism to overcome the circumstances of Schizophrenia and its symptoms.
+Everyone involved must have a good heart and a firm grasp of optimism to overcome the circumstances of mental health and its symptoms.
 As long as everyone sticks to the program and stays positive, patients can easily handle this mental disorder.